When any three solutions are independent: Generic transitivity and degree of nonminimality

 Actually, we are interested in the multiple-transitivity version:

 \begin{definition} A finite rank definable group action $(G,S)$ is {\em generically $k$-transitive} if the diagonal action $(G,S^k)$ is generically transitive. \end{definition}

-Generic $k$-transitivity, and the Borovik-Cherlin conjecture about such group actions (articulated in~\cite{BC2008}), played an important role in our earlier work in~\cite{nmdeg} on bounding the size of a witness to the nonminimality of a type in $\DCF_0$.
+Generic $k$-transitivity, and the Borovik-Cherlin conjecture about such group actions (articulated in~\cite{BC2008}), played an important role in recent work~\cite{nmdeg} on bounding the size of a witness to the nonminimality of a type in $\DCF_0$.
 Recall:

 \begin{definition} The {\em degree of nonminimality} of $p\in S(A)$ is the least $d$ such that there are distinct realisations $a_1,\dots,a_d$ of $p$ and a nonalgebraic forking extension of $p$ to $Aa_1\cdots a_d$. \end{definition}